Senior Fit Solutions™

 Course testimonial by Ann Rance

-Mondays Wednesdays In Person + Friday at Home
+Mon & Wed In Person + Fri /Sat at Home

-All Memberships include a FREE Door Anchor, 2 x 5kg Loop Bands, handles, ankle straps, Carabiners (Value £50)
+Includes a FREE Door Anchor, 2 x 5kg Loop Bands, handles, ankle straps, Carabiners (Value £50) suitable for home use

 Why YOU Should Sign up to this Course